spree/spree/guides/content/integration/tutorials/creating_an_endpoint_with_custom_attributes.md

 In this tutorial, you will:

+* create a Spree sandbox store,
-* add custom attributes to a Spree sandbox store,
+* add custom attributes to it,
 * extend the store's JSON output to include the new attributes,
 * create a custom endpoint for a fictional third-party service, and
 * use this endpoint to access and utilize your store's custom attributes.